Battle of Königgrätz: Aftermath

 Königgrätz was the decisive battle of the Austro-Prussian War.
-The Prussians then continued to pursue the defeated Austrian Nord-Armee and fought a series of minor clashes, with the last skirmish being fought at Blumenau on 22 July, just as the Peace of Prague to put a halt to the fighting was being signed.
+The Prussians then continued to pursue the defeated Austrian Nord-Armee and fought a series of minor clashes, with the last skirmish being fought at distant Blumenau (today's Lamač, district of Bratislava, Slovakia) on 22 July, just as the Peace of Prague to put a halt to the fighting was being signed.
 It provided a great opportunity for Prussian statesmen, by clearing a path toward German unification, in particular with the Little Germany (Germany without Austria) solution, with the subsequent foundation of the North German Confederation.
 The outcome also ensured that Prussia would have a free hand when a war with France came to pass in 1870.

 After this Prussian victory, France attempted to extract territorial concessions in the Palatinate and Luxembourg.
 In his speech to the Reichstag on 2 May 1871, Chancellor Otto von Bismarck stated:

 The Königgrätzer Marsch was written to commemorate the battle.

 The French public resented the Prussian victory and demanded "Revanche pour Sadova" or "Revenge for Sadowa", which formed part of the background to the Franco-Prussian War of 1870.

+After the battle, over 900 soldiers were left wounded on the field without medical care.
+Arriving several days later with a large stock of supplies, Saxon nurse Marie Simon tended to the wounded for 17 weeks.
+This experience led her and Carola of Vasa to establish the Albert Association, a precursor to the German Red Cross.

+There are 475 different memorials scattered on the battlefield and in its surroundings.
+Some of them are located on the sites where individuals, mostly officers, were killed.
+Other memorials are located on the sites of graves of Austrian, Prussian or Saxon soldiers, who often rest together in mass ones.
+The memorials were erected with funds from the families of the fallen, regiments, officers, the Order of St. John, and especially the Central Committee for the Preservation of Monuments from the War of 1866.